How to Ferment Feta Cheese Like a Pro: The Ultimate DIY Guide

 • Thrive in slightly higher temperatures (100°F-115°F or 38°C-46°C).

 • May impart a more complex flavor profile, though less commonly used for feta.
+Love soft cheeses?
+Then you’ll definitely want to try filling fresh pasta with something like this burrata ravioli – an indulgent next step for cheese lovers.

 3. Rennet Potency